Kari1407/Starship-Expansion-Project/README.md

 - Starship Launch Expansion

 ### Recommended Mods:
+- FlyByWire SAS Mode (Seriously this is going to make your life 1000x easier)
 - Textures Unlimited (Shiny but for Older parts)
 - Editor Extensions Redux
 - Flight Manager for Reusable Stages (FMRS)